-Rats are usually unwelcome visitors in our gardens – they are generally considered vermin and can spread potentially serious diseases, including Leptospirosis, which can lead to Weil’s disease.
-They can set up home beneath decking, in sheds or greenhouses, and compost heaps.
+Rats are intelligent animals, but they are usually unwelcome visitors in our gardens.
+These common rodents are generally considered vermin and can spread potentially serious diseases, including Leptospirosis, which can lead to Weil’s disease.
+They feed on a variety of foods from spilt bird food and fruit, to root veg such as potatoes and carrots.
+In gardens, they can set up home beneath decking, in sheds or greenhouses, and compost bins.

 How to get rid of rats in the garden